Co-Founder, Restorative Justice Director

 Keisha has been an educator with the Seattle Public Schools for 5 years.
 Born and raised in Seattle, Keisha has been working within her community faithfully.
 Keisha was a Servant Leader Educator with Freedom School’s WA-Bloc in the summer of 2018 and plans on continuing to be a part of their organization as she believes in their mission and everything they are accomplishing.
 Keisha is an aspiring poet and writer and will bring her passion and creativity along as she co-coordinates Rainier Beach’s after-school Homework Center.

 Sierra was raised in Tukwila and spent much of her youth running around the track at Rainier Beach High School running for the Rainier Beach Community Center’s track club before transitioning into competing for SeaTown Express, home to many track athletes from in and around the South End.
-She is currently finishing her undergrad degree in Psychology at UW Seattle and plans to apply for law school this fall.
+She recently completed her undergrad degree in Psychology at UW Seattle.
 She believes our youth deserve to be uplifted and encouraged to learn and explore education authentically and unapologetically.
 “WA-BLOC’s Summer Freedom Schools and the work we do year round provides space for our youth’s essential growth both inside and outside of the classroom and offers experiences that are seldom provided by the current institutions and systems in place.”

 Hinkwei Tu was born and raised in South Seattle.
 They are a recent graduate from the University of Washington with a degree in Social Welfare and Diversity.
 They will be applying to Master’s programs for Social Welfare and Public Policy.
 They were a WA-BLOC CDF Freedom Schools Servant Leader Educator during the pilot program in South Shore.
 Hinkwei believes taking care of the Self and mindfulness is crucial to the outcomes of intentional work and ultimately – change.
 They love art and supporting local creators, so you might them at art walks, events, and showcases!